dainst/chronoi-corpus-processing/README.md

-# Chronoi Preprocessing
+# Chronoi Pilot Corpus Processing

-A preprocessing module for the chronoi korpus.
+A module for the chronoi pilot corpus partially handling (and more importantly documenting) the steps taken for:

+ * pre+processing
+ * basic corpus analysis
+ * time-tagging